aguilar-victor/icebreaker/README.md

 ## Features
 - **Create and Join Rooms:** Users can create a new room or join an existing room with a code.
 - **Waiting Room:** Users wait for others to join before starting the game.
-- **Game Room & Real-time Interactions:** The game updates in real-time as players join and answer provoking questions.
+- **Game Room:** The game updates in real-time as players join and answer provoking questions.
 - **Responsive Design:** The app is fully responsive and works on desktop and mobile.

 <br>